playwright-community/jest-playwright/README.md

 There are different ways to define browsers in your tests:

-- You can you array of device names:
+- You can use array of device names:

 ```js
 module.exports = {